 The phenomenon of forced vibration resonance has caught great attention in machinery, construction, and other engineering and scientific fields.
 It could be either harmful or useful depending on the actual situations.
 Many electro-acoustic devices are designed and manufactured by using resonance principle.
 In micro-science, resonance is also an important research tool, such as the use of NMR (nuclear magnetic resonance) for the structural study of materials.
 The representations of a forced vibration are the natural phase-frequency characteristic and the amplitude-frequency characteristic.

 This apparatus consists of a mechanical resonant vibration unit and an electric control unit.
 A copper circular balance wheel is installed on a rack.
+Angle scales are marked on the outer ring of the balance wheel.
 One end of the spring is connected to the shaft of the balance wheel and the other end is fixed on the rack post.
 Under the impact of the spring force, the balance wheel swings freely around its shaft.
-There is a pair of permanent magnets beneath the rack with the balance wheel located in the magnet gap.
+There is a pair of permanent magnets in the lower part of the rack and the balance wheel is located in the magnet gap.
 Due to electromagnetic induction, when the balance wheel cuts magnetic lines, it is subject to an electromagnetic damping force.
 The damping magnitude is changed by changing the location of the magnets.
-To change from a forced vibration to a balance wheel rotation, an eccentric wheel is mounted on the motor shaft through a connect-rod mechanism to drive the balance wheel.
-A plastic glass wheel with engraved marker line is mounted on the motor shaft and rotates with the motor.
+In order to make the balance wheel to do forced vibration, an eccentric wheel is mounted on the motor shaft through a connecting-rod mechanism to drive the balance wheel.
+A plastic glass wheel with engraved marker lines is mounted on the motor shaft and rotates with the motor.
 The phase difference φ can be read out on the disk.
-The rotation speed of the motor can be precisely adjusted by the control box.
+The rotation speed of the motor can be precisely adjusted by the control unit.

-1. Determine the amplitude and the phase-frequency characteristics of forced vibration
+1. Determine amplitude-frequency and phase-frequency characteristics of forced vibration

 2. Study the influence of damping coefficient on forced vibration and observe resonant vibration phenomenon